-From the Classifications > Policies menu option: On the Azure Information Protection - Policies blade, select Add a new policy.
-You then see the Policy blade that displays your existing global policy, where you can now configure your new, scoped policy.
+From the Classifications > Policies menu option: On the Azure Information Protection - Policies pane, select Add a new policy.
+You then see the Policy pane that displays your existing global policy, where you can now configure your new, scoped policy.

 For performance reasons, group membership for scoped policies is cached.